EbookFoundation/free-programming-books/README.md

 [View the English list](/free-programming-books.md)

 ## Intro
-This list was originally a clone of [stackoverflow - List of Freely Available Programming Books](http://web.archive.org/web/20130824154208/http://stackoverflow.com/a/392926) by George Stocker.
+This list was originally a clone of [stackoverflow - List of Freely Available Programming Books](http://web.archive.org/web/20130824154208/http://stackoverflow.com/a/392926) by Karan Bhangui.

 The list was moved to GitHub by Victor Felder for collaborative updating and maintenance.
 It grew to become one of the [most popular repositories on Github](https://octoverse.github.com/), with over 80,000 stars, over 4000 commits, over 800 contributors, and over 20,000 forks.